brand909/Particle-Swarm-Optimization/README.md

 ![](uploads/eq_2.png)
 ###### Particle Update; Source: High Dimensional Adaptive Particle Swarm Optimization on Heterogeneous Systems

 This method is not guaranteed to converge to the global optimal solution.
 Behavioral changes are governed by velocities affected by parameter selection, to which this method is very sensitive to.
+The adaptive version addresses this issue.

 I coded the most simple implementation here as well as its adaptive version for a relatively easy environment to solve.
 Each particle in the swarm is evaluated after playing through an entire episode of the game.
 A "particle" in this case is a weight matrix that, when multiplied by a given state of the environment outputs, outputs actions to take.